 - These vegan raspberry muffins are the perfect snack for those with kids.
 They have that sweetness that kids want in a treat but they are overall more wholesome and healthy than any store-bought muffin!

 Vegan baking can get a little tricky if you are used to using eggs.
 But I’m here to tell you how to make vegan eggs for baking is actually quite simple.
 For a lot of my baking recipes (like these vegan muffins), my go-to is a flax egg.
 When making a flax egg you combine 1 tbsp of flax meal with 3 tbsp of water.
 The mixture then sits for roughly ten minutes until a “yolky” consistency has formed.
 The flax + water mixture is what helps to hold together baked goods.
 In this raspberry muffin recipe, two flax eggs are needed.
 The great thing about using flax is that it is high in Omega-3 fats, and it’s rich in fibre.
 So you are just adding nutritious goodness to your muffins, and no chicken eggs will be missed.
 For more information on the benefits of flax, check out this article.

 I’m obsessed with these healthy raspberry muffins.
-The texture and taste are spot-on.
+The texture and flavour are spot-on.
 I’m beyond confident most people will love this raspberry muffin recipe because it is picky husband approved and non-vegan friends approved.
 You don’t get more critical testers than those two categories.
-Enjoy these fluffy vegan muffins with a good cup of tea and you’ll be starting your day off just right.
+These vegan muffins can be made all year round because you can use fresh or frozen raspberries.
+Enjoy these vegan raspberry muffins with a good cup of tea and you’ll be starting your day off just right.

 healthy raspberry muffins

 - 2 flax eggs (2 tbsp of flax meal mixed with 6 tbsp water)